 In December 2016 I discovered this lonely fir tree near Morden Bog, at Wareham Forest, Dorset.
 All the other trees around it had been felled, leaving just this one with its interestingly shaped trunk.

-It took me a year to get round to processing this photo and, as I write this, it’s now December 2017, so almost exactly a year has gone past since I took the original photo.
+Update – December 2017: It took me a year to get round to processing this photo and, as I write this, almost exactly a year has gone past since I took that original photo.
 I now feel the need to go back and see how the tree is doing.

 Investigators believe the initial blaze was started by a disposable barbecue(s) or camp fire(s), although glass bottles were also found amongst the charred remains.